 Sperm morphology refers to the size and shape of individual sperm.
-It is one of, but by no means the only, contributing factor to male fertility.
+It is one contributing factor to male fertility.
+The range for sperm morphology can vary.

 Not all of an individual’s sperm look exactly alike.
 Abnormalities in sperm size and shape can occur in the head, midpiece, or tail.